zacanger/niddesa/text/generated-translations/cullaniddesa/21-sinhala-amazon.md

 These dharies shall be brought to the street to cross.
 Hence Hence it goes to the Dhamma Schemes, therefore it is from that matter.
-By virtue, from that sleep, to this doctrine is to go to this pharatha 'road ' is what tells Nirvana.
+By virtue, from that sleep, to this doctrine is to go to this pharatha 'road ' is what tells Nibbana.
 The MaraThe category says.
 “Name” is the prognotation Yai, the Constant is the name of Nirritability, and this one If knowing the meaning of the question and the doctrine is practiced in the doctrine of the jaramathah Therefore, the pharahana says that they are being brought to the nation.